pruthivithejan/links/README.md

 - If you want any new Icons add them to `public` folder as SVGs.
 You can find SVG Icons [here](https://icon-sets.iconify.design/).

-- Deploying is automatically set to GitHub Pages
+- Deploying is automatically set to GitHub Pages. make sure you [enable](https://docs.github.com/en/pages/quickstart) Github Pages for the repository.

 ✨ Leave a Star on the repository if you like. ✨ <br>